ahmostafa147/dsc80-project/README.md

 | VL         | 0.00961959 | 0          |
 | WLDs       | 0.0132269  | 0.00800493 |

-This shows the distribution of missingness for <code class="language-plaintext highlighter-rouge">“killsat15”</code> and their respective means.
-Two leagues <code class="language-plaintext highlighter-rouge">“LPL”</code> and <code class="language-plaintext highlighter-rouge">“LDL”</code> clearly have more True values, meaning <code class="language-plaintext highlighter-rouge">“killsat15”</code> is missing for those two leagues significantly more than the other leagues.
+As we can see from the plot, two leagues <code class="language-plaintext highlighter-rouge">“LPL”</code> and <code class="language-plaintext highlighter-rouge">“LDL”</code> clearly have more True values, which means <code class="language-plaintext highlighter-rouge">“killsat15”</code> is missing for those two leagues significantly more than the other leagues.

+We continued with our test and ran a permutation test with total variation distance (TVD) as the test statistic and a significance level of 5%.

 Our observed total variation distance (TVD) was: .992

-Our p-value was: 0.0

-So we conclude that the missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> is dependent on the <code class="language-plaintext highlighter-rouge">“league”</code> column, making the missingness type missing at random (MAR) with dependency on <code class="language-plaintext highlighter-rouge">“league”</code>.
+After running the permutation test, we got a p-value of 0.0, so we concluded that the missingness of <code class="language-plaintext highlighter-rouge">“killsat15”</code> is dependent on the <code class="language-plaintext highlighter-rouge">“league”</code> column, making the missingness type for <code class="language-plaintext highlighter-rouge">“killsat15”</code> missing at random (MAR) with dependency on <code class="language-plaintext highlighter-rouge">“league”</code>.

-Here is the empirical distribution of the test statistic:
+Here is the empirical distribution of the TVDs:

 <iframe src="assets/tvd_mar.html" width="800" height="600" frameBorder="0"></iframe>